walkerning/aw_nas/README.md

 Run `pytest -x ./tests` to run the unit tests.

 The tests of NAS-Bench-101 and NAS-Bench-201 is skipped by default, run `pytest` with `AWNAS_TEST_NASBENCH` env variable set to run those tests: `AWNAS_TEST_NASBENCH=1 pytest -x ./tests/test_nasbench*`.
 There are other tests that are skipped because they might be very slow (see the test outputs (marked as "s") and test cases under `tests/`).

+## Contact Us
+* Submit issues on Github for technical problems or improvement ideas, we are a small team, but we'll try our best to respond in time.
+* Contact us at foxdoraame@gmail.com (Xuefei Ning) and yu-wang@tsinghua.edu.cn (Yu Wang) to discuss about NAS or Efficient DL.
+* Our team is recruiting revisiting students and engineers, if you're interested, check the information on [our website](https://nicsefc.ee.tsinghua.edu.cn/join.html).